jon-elofson/ruby-chess/README.md

 # Chess

-A Ruby implementation with a command line interface
+A Ruby implementation with a command line interface.

 ## How to Play